aj-stein-nist/aj-stein-nist/README.md

 ## I'm currently working on ...

-Most of what I currently do is arund cyber-security data modeling, particularly for [OSCAL](https://pages.nist.gov/OSCAL/about/).
+Most of what I currently do is around cyber-security data modeling, particularly for [OSCAL](https://pages.nist.gov/OSCAL/about/).
 I encourage you to check it out.

 ## I'm currently learning ...